Health and Safety

 Desk-based ergonomics and best practice protocols in the office environment along with the operation of machinery and material handling at our distribution centre are key areas of emphasis in promoting a safety culture.
-Incidents or near misses are closely tracked, and a Safety Committee meets on a regular basis to consider future improvements based on experience and analysis of the data, or to ensure that we are fully compliant with changing regulatory requirements.
-In addition, we benefit from a fresh, external perspective through working closely with risk managers and loss control specialists from our property and casualty insurance carriers.
+Incidents or near misses are closely tracked, and a Safety Committee considers future improvements based on experience and analysis of the data, or to ensure that we are fully compliant with changing regulatory requirements.
+In addition, we benefit from a fresh perspective through working closely with external specialists and loss control experts from our property and casualty insurance carriers.

-We have an extensive employee wellness program, including an on-site medical clinic at both sites in the US operation.
-As well as increasing productivity and being cost-effective for the company, the clinic offers great convenience and has proved very popular with employees: basic medical services such as flu shots, blood draws or consultation with a nurse or nurse practitioner on minor conditions can take 15 minutes compared to hours spent travelling to and attending an external medical facility.
-Other extensively used on-site offerings include physical therapy, nutritional/dietary advice and smoking cessation support.
+We have an extensive employee wellness programme, including an on-site medical clinic at both sites in the US operation.
+We have continued to expand our health services to include a nurse practitioner, registered nurse, occupational therapist, nutritionist, massage therapist, chiropractor, physical therapist and a health coach.
+These professionals are available to deal with a wide range of medical issues and needs.
+As well as increasing productivity and being cost-effective for the company, the wellness programme offers great convenience and has proved very popular with employees: basic medical services such as flu shots, blood draws or consultation with a nurse or nurse practitioner on minor conditions can take 15 minutes compared to hours spent travelling to and from attending an external medical facility.
+All on-site medical services are available for free to our team members.